Konstantinos-Papanagnou/GoldenEye/README.md

 > Konstantinos Pap - 7/5/2021
 export IP=10.10.55.232

+## Troubleshooting Notes:
+	In linux for some reason the moodle editing system on the text area would just not load.
+So you should probably head over to windows in order for that to work (Took me a solid 40 minutes to figure that out)

 ## Start off with a simple nmap enumaration on default ports.
 Found 25 and 80 open.
 Took a look on 80 which seemed it was a static webpage (Especially after running gobuster and getting 0 hits.)